imgpslol/radar/README.md

     Scan specific ports or a range of common ports.
     Verbose mode to show more details during the scan.
     Easy to use with command-line flags.

-How to Compile and Run
-Prerequisites
+Prerequisites to compile:

     You must have Nim installed on your machine.
 If you don’t have it installed, follow the instructions on Nim's official website to install it.

-Compiling the Program
+How to Compile the Program:

     Git clone or manually copy Radar's source code into a folder on your machine and navigate to it in the terminal